cescoffier/introduction-to-vert.x/intro-to-vertx-post-2.md

 In the previous post, we developed a very simple Vert.x application, and saw how this application can be tested, packaged and executed.
 That was nice, isn’t it?
 Well, ok, that was only the beginning.
 In this post, we are going to enhance our application to support external configuration.

-So just to remind you, we have an application starting a HTTP server on the port `8080` and replying a polite “Hello” message to all HTTP requests.
+So just to remind you, we have an application starting an HTTP server on the port `8080` and replying with a polite “Hello” message to all HTTP requests.
 The code of the previous post is available in the `post-1` directory from https://github.com/cescoffier/introduction-to-vert.x.
-The code developed in this post in in the `post-2` directory.
+The code developed in this post is in the `post-2` directory.

 ## So, why do we need configuration?

 That’s a good question.
 The application works right now, but well, let’s say you want to deploy it on a machine where the port `8080` is already taken.
 We would need to change the port in the application code and in the test, just for this machine.
 That would be sad.
 Fortunately, Vert.x applications are configurable.

-They are several ways to configure a Vert.x application:
+There are several ways to configure a Vert.x application:

 1. using a simple JSON file
 2. using Vert.x Config